FrozenCanuck/Lebowski/examples/hello_world/README.txt

 To get started, go to the hello_world_spec.rb file located in the spec folder.

-If you have not done so already, be sure to the the frameworks README file for important information on how to get the Lebowski framework installed and configured correctly before trying the hello world example.
+If you have not done so already, be sure to read the framework's README file for important information on how to get the Lebowski framework installed and configured correctly before trying the hello world example.